MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/index.md

 # Layout for UWP apps
 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

 App structure, page layout, and navigation are the foundation of your app's user experience.
-The articles in this section help you create an app that is easy to navigate and looks great on a variety of devices and screen sizes.
+The articles in this section use the Fluent Design System to help you create an app that is easy to navigate and looks great on a variety of devices and screen sizes.

 ## Intro